The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney's My Bedroom Window (signed) is estimated to be worth between £13,000 and £20,000.
-This digital print, created in 2009, has shown consistent value growth since its first sale in July 2021.
-The hammer price at auction has averaged an annual growth rate of 5%.
-This work is rare to the market, with an auction history of one sale.
+The value of David Hockney's My Bedroom Window (signed) is estimated to be worth between £12,500 and £19,000.
+This digital print artwork, created in 2009, has shown consistent value growth since its first sale in July 2021.
+There have been 1 sale in the last 12 months and the average annual growth rate is 9%.
+This is a rare piece with an auction history of £9,891.
 The edition size of this artwork is limited to 25.

 Meaning & Analysis